tarstutorials/robotsensorint/source/content/m1/introduction.rst

 Code for this wesbite can be found on our `Github page <https://github.com/tarstutorials/robotsensorint>`_.

-Additionally, the robotic project used in the creation of this site have been uploaded to our GitHub page as well, at `TarsTutorials <https://github.com/tarstutorials>`_.
+Additionally, the robotic project used in the creation of this site have been uploaded to our GitHub page as well, at `robotsensorint <\https://github.com/Terascale-All-sensing-Research-Studio/robotsensorint>`_.
-Each project is named with the prefix "robotsensorint-", so that you know which repositories are associated with this website.

 .. note::
     This course assumes the reader has some prerequiste knowledge on programming.
 It will go in-depth into Python packages but will not cover the general Python knowledge needed.